 \done{Comparing model B and model D offers insights into the ability of the BIC to consider the effect of allowing the scaling relation of cluster member galaxies to vary.
-The difference of about 7 in BIC estimate tend to slightly favour model D with a fixed scaling relation over model B, since it has a similar goodness of fit and 2 fewer parameters.
-We argue here that allowing the scaling relation to vary is essential for examining the degeneracy among the sub-component of a models.
-Model B is better able to capture the underlying uncertainties in the distribution of dark matter within the clusters itself.
+The difference of about 7 in BIC estimates tends to slightly favor model D with a fixed scaling relation over model B, since it has a similar goodness of fit and two fewer parameters.
+We argue here that allowing the scaling relation to vary is essential for examining the degeneracy among the subcomponent of a model.
+Model B is better able to capture the underlying uncertainties in the distribution of dark matter within the cluster itself.
 We again stress that the strong lensing configuration is giving a robust estimate of the total amount of mass within 80 kpc regardless of the model.
-However, the model with the galaxy-scaling relation free to vary is probing a more diverse parameter space.
+However, the model with the galaxy scaling relation free to vary is probing a more diverse parameter space.
 Fixing these parameters could lead to an incomplete account of the statistical error budget.}

-\done{Model C presents the best fit to the data with the lowest rms of $0\farcs14$; it is however disfavored by having the highest BIC.
-Naively, this model could be discarded on the basis of its high BIC (73.7), suggesting that it over-fits the data by including halo H4.
+\done{Model C presents the best fit to the data with the lowest rms of $0\farcs14$; it is, however, disfavored by having the highest BIC.
+Naively, this model could be discarded on the basis of its high BIC (73.7), suggesting that it overfits the data by including halo H4.
 However, an inspection of the projected mass density contours of the cluster as presented in \autoref{fig:mass-contours} reveals that the change in shape is most prominent at the outskirts.
-As previously mentioned, the contours in the outskirts of all other models (A, B, and D, which do not include H4) are showing very elliptical mass distribution, matching the ones from H1 at the very edge, beyond the strong lensing region.
+As previously mentioned, the contours in the outskirts of all other models (A, B, and D, which do not include H4) are showing very elliptical mass distribution, matching the ones from H1 at the very edge, beyond the strong-lensing region.
 Model C has a more complex mass distribution with a significantly lower ellipticity on large scales.
-As previously mentioned we cannot with strong lensing data alone constrain the morphology of this cluster far beyond the strong lensing regime but we again stress that the sole use of BIC is preventing exploration of the model and should be considered alongside physical consideration when selecting favoured models.}
+As previously mentioned we cannot with strong lensing data alone constrain the morphology of this cluster far beyond the strong lensing regime but we again stress that the sole use of BIC is preventing exploration of the model and should be considered alongside physical considerations when selecting favored models.}